 - 1. Centrally scheduled official examinations and computer examinations administered by the Faculty of Law at the law school should be no longer than three hours in duration. - 2.
 An examination longer than three hours may be administered as a take-home examination. - 3.
 A take-home examination is an examination that students are permitted to write at a location of their choosing.
-A take-home examination is neither held nor supervised (proctored) at the law school. - 4.
-Take-home examinations should not exceed eight hours in length. - 5.
+A take-home examination is neither held nor supervised (proctored) at the law school.

+- 4. Take-home examinations should not exceed eight hours in length. - 5.
 Take-home examinations may be administered electronically to students at the discretion of the instructor.
-Instructors planning to hold a take-home examination in an upper-year course should submit this information to the Manager of Curriculum, Registration and Records for inclusion in the course information provided for the upper-year Law enrollment appointments held in March and April for course registration in the following academic year. - 6.
-Instructors planning to hold a take-home examination in a first-year course must provide that information to the class in the course syllabus distributed at the start of the term in which the course is offered and must also advise the Manager of Curriculum, Registration and Records in the Student Services Office. - 7.
+Instructors planning to hold a take-home examination in an upper-year course should submit this information to the Director of Student Records and Enrolment for inclusion in the course information provided for the upper-year Law enrollment appointments for course registration in the following academic year. - 6.
+Instructors planning to hold a take-home examination in a first-year course must provide that information to the class in the course syllabus distributed at the start of the term in which the course is offered and must also advise the Director of Student Records and Enrollment in the Student Services Office - 7.
 Take-home examinations will be scheduled on the date assigned on the examination schedule for the course.
-Take-home examinations must be held within regular business hours from 8:30 a.m.

-to 4:30 p.m. from Monday to Friday.
+Take-home examinations must be held within regular business hours from 8:30 a.m. to 4:30 p.m. from Monday to Friday.
 An exception may be permitted to allow Saturday scheduling for examinations in short-credit courses that end part way through the term.